-Cannabis is measured and sold by weight.
-And when you buy weed in a dispensary, typically, the highest weight they use to measure cannabis is an ounce.
-Dispensary owners may buy in higher volumes, like pounds, but from a consumer standpoint, you typically won't see a measurement higher than an ounce available for sale.
+Dried cannabis flower is measured and sold by weight.
+When you buy weed in a dispensary, an ounce is typically the largest amount you'll be able to buy.
+This is a product of both consumer preferences and state possession laws, most of which cap the amount someone of legal age can buy at a time to one ounce.
+Growers, buyers, and dispensary owners may work with weed by the pound, but from a consumer standpoint, you typically won't see a measurement higher than an ounce available for sale.

-If we're being exact, a quarter contains 7.0874 grams of weed.
-However, it's much more common in the cannabis industry to round down, so generally speaking, there are seven grams in a quarter of cannabis.
+If we're being exact, a quarter of an ounce of weed contains 7.0874 grams.
+However, it's much more common in the cannabis industry to round down slightly, so generally speaking, there are 7 grams in a quarter ounce of cannabis.

-For reference, let's take a look at the gram breakdown of each of the main weed measurements (again, rounding to the nearest half or whole number to keep with industry standards):
+For context, let's review the gram breakdown of each of the main weed measurements with this simple conversion table*:

 - 1 ounce = 28 grams

-Now that you know how many grams are in a quarter, let's talk about what's really important — how to make sure that when you buy a quarter of weed, what you're actually getting is a quarter of weed.
+Now that you know how many grams are in a quarter, let's talk about what's really important: how to make sure that when you buy a quarter of an ounce of weed, you're actually getting a quarter of an ounce of weed.

-If you don't have a scale handy, there are also a number of weed scale smartphone apps that can help you estimate the weight of your cannabis.
-While these apps can help you get an estimate, they're definitely not anywhere near as accurate as a real scale — so while they can be helpful in a pinch, they're not an ideal way to weigh your weed.
+If you don't have a scale handy, there are a number of weed scale smartphone apps that can help you estimate the weight of your cannabis.
+While these apps can help you get an estimate, they're definitely not anywhere near as accurate as a real scale.
+So, while they can be helpful in a pinch, they're not an ideal way to weigh your weed.

-There’s also one way you definitely don't want to determine the weight of your cannabis, and that's eyeballing it.
-A quarter of weed isn’t always going to look the same; factors like density, moisture content, and age can all impact the size of the flower — which is why trying to determine the weight of cannabis simply by looking at it is inefficient and ineffective.
+There is one way you definitely don't want to determine the weight of your cannabis, and that's eyeballing it.
+A quarter of an ounce of weed doesn't always look the same.
+In fact, you could argue that no two weed measurements will ever look the same.
+Factors like density, moisture content, and age can all impact the size of the nugs, which is why trying to determine the weight of cannabis simply by looking is inefficient and ineffective.